t-schoenijahn/hass-groupalarm-mvp/README.md

 [![License][license-shield]](LICENSE)
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-_DISCLAIMER: This project is a private open source project and doesn't have any connection with Divera 24/7_
+_DISCLAIMER: This project is a private open source project and doesn't have any connection with GroupAlarm or cubos Internet

-This integration uses the Divera 24/7 [REST API](https://api.divera247.com/) to retrieve information and display it in Home Assitant.
+This integration uses the GroupAlarm.com [REST API](https://api.divera247.com/) to retrieve information and display it in Home Assitant.
+It is based on the [implementation for Divera](https://github.com/fwmarcel/home-assistant-divera) by fwmarcel.

 ## Installation

 1. Add this repository to your custom repositories.
 2. Install integration via HACS.
-3. In the HA UI go to "Configuration" &rarr; "Integrations" click "+" and search for "Divera 24/7".
+3. In the HA UI go to "Configuration" &rarr; "Integrations" click "+" and search for "GroupAlarm.com".
    _You can repeat this for as many accesskeys of different users as you like._
 4. Follow the setup instructions.